 I am responsible for the provision of services to victims of crime in Wiltshire and Swindon to help them 'cope and recover'.

-One of the key priorities in my is to "put victims, witnesses and communities at the heart of everything we do".
+One of the key priorities in my Police and Crime Plan is to "put victims, witnesses and communities at the heart of everything we do".
 I also promised to 'Protect the most vulnerable people in society'.
 My Plan outlines how I will continue to develop enhanced services to victims of crime.

 I receive a budget from the Ministry of Justice (MOJ) to support victims of crime.
 I am always willing to hear feedback from victims on the services they receive and the support they need.
 If you have an experience about being a victim of crime or the criminal justice process which you are happy to share, please contact me and let me know your thoughts.